twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 - Server component serialization
 - Recursive components

-These concepts all come together to create one of the most interesting RSC patterns I've had to joy to work with: Parallel and recursive route rendering.

 If you've ever wanted to peek under the hood and see how RSC routers avoid waterfalls, then this post is for you.

 ## Waterfalls